Tips to Prevent and Manage Type 2 Diabetes

 If you think you may have prediabetes or type 2 diabetes, talk to your doctor to ask for an A1C blood glucose test.

-• Make Sleep a Priority.
+• Make sleep a priority.
 Get at least 7 hours of sleep every night.

-• Lower your stress level.
-Take a break from daily stressors with a 10-minute walk, or spend time in nature to relax.
-When you’re feeling stressed, pause… take 3 deep breaths... and think about something that makes you smile.
-Need to speak confidentially to a counselor?
-Call Mental Health Services at 1-800-704-0900, or text the Crisis Textline by texting RENEW to 741741.
+• Need to speak confidentially to a counselor?
+Call Mental Health Services at (800) 704-0900, or text the Crisis Textline by texting RENEW to 741741.

 Services to help you prevent or manage type 2 diabetes and other health conditions are covered by most types of health insurance, including Medicare and Medi-Cal.
 Ask your doctor for a referral, or contact the following organizations directly.